-This section of the student handbook provides information regarding the Office of the Dean of Students.
-As a member of the College of Biblical Studies community, it is our hope that this guide will serve as a reference in clarifying policies and behavioral expectations that have been established to ensure each student's educational and spiritual growth, while safeguarding the effective functioning of our institution.
-The College reserves the right to change or modify the rules, regulations and policies found within this handbook and will publish those changes as they occur.
+As a member of the College of Biblical Studies community, it is our hope that this guide will serve as a reference in clarifying policies, behavioral expectations, and the range of student services available to support your educational, spiritual, and personal growth.
+These guidelines are established to ensure an environment that supports both academic excellence and spiritual development.
+The College reserves the right to change or modify the rules, regulations, policies and student services outlined within this handbook, and will publish those changes as they occur.